 top of page

-For more Evil, here are some articles:
+(For more Evil, here are some articles:

-It was only recently that I realized that there is a very thick connection between evil and self-interest.
+It was that I realized that there is a very thick connection between evil and self-interest.
 The more you put yourself above others, the likelier it is that you'll commit evil acts, which are basically actions that serve you at the expense of others.

 Of course, this is a very broad definition, because egotistical pursuits, such as self-care and even beautification (shaving, putting on make-up) can technically be not evil at all.
 Ego thus leads to much evil, but it is not inherently evil.

-In Star Wars, we see the Empire as the personification of evil in that universe.
+In Star Wars, we see the Empire as the personification of evil in that universe, for it is meant to rule through fear, intimidation and tyranny on a countless-world authoritarian regime.
 In the Imperial ranks, everything and everyone is disposable, from troops to spaceships to Darth Vader himself in the sixth movie, as the emperor wanted another servant in lieu of Vader.
-The stormtroopers, who serve as the Imperial elite shock troops, are expected to show full loyalty towards the emperor by overcoming their own individual needs and identities.

-Heroism and villainy are therefore not the same as good and evil.
+Heroism and villainy are not the same as good and evil.
 Ms. Chen, who disposed of me, is a hero in her own story, and I, in said story, am but a minor antagonist that kept coming back during the years we have known each other.

 It all lies in the seemingly eternal conflict between self-interest and egotism over loyalty, love, unity, and brotherhood, that defines evil.
 If you are ready to "put a knife" in the back of your most loyal friends and family, over something such as power, money, and so on, then you are technically evil, at least now that the backstabbing has been done.

-Finally, a note -- we can never overcome this eternal conflict between good and evil if there is no total unity. a total identity of "I" and "We" together.
+Finally, a note.
+We can never overcome this eternal conflict between good and evil if there is no total unity. a total identity of "I" and "We" together.
 It is in division that conflict arises.
 A total unity, in the form of humanity as a universal identity, is when we can say that we are one and that everyone cares for everyone else.

-However, that is far, far from actualization, and I'm not sure if it will ever be, if there is nationalism, elitism, racism, and separate collective identities with no common recognition as a greater, unitary whole.
-A whole that transcends difference of any kind, at least on that recognizable level of being.
+However, that is far, far from actualization, and I'm not sure if it will ever be, if there is nationalism, elitism, racism, and separate collective identities with no common recognition as a greater, unitary whole of something like "earthlings" or "human earthlings": A whole that transcends difference of any kind, at least on that recognizable level of being.

 The world as it is now, is a massive collection of self-serving entities, whether they are corporations, countries, or any other independent collective bodies.
 Even if there are altruistic people in the world, the former cannot be avoided.

-23 views0 comments
+81 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer